 Looking for a definition for “flashaholics” as you read this title?
 It might be difficult finding one.
 At least in the traditional dictionary sense.

 Have you guessed it yet?
 Think “flashlights”.
-Have you got it now?

-When looking to buy, you can choose a light depending upon what type of battery you’d like to use.
-From alkaline to lithium-ion; rechargeable or disposable.
-In the battery category, there are many, many choices.
-Rechargeable lithium batteries come in many different shapes.
-This variety helps in producing flashlights of varying degrees of length and plays a part in how bright the light will be.
+When looking to buy, you can choose a light depending upon which type of battery you’d like it to use.
+From alkaline to Lithium-ion; rechargeable or disposable.
+Rechargeable lithium batteries come in several different sizes.
+This variety helps in producing flashlights of varying degrees in length, and plays a part in how bright the light will be.
 A lithium battery will allow the light to have higher lumens than an alkaline battery will.

 The Olight S1R as pictured is a great example of “pocket friendly”.